Certification Council of Early Childhood Educators of NS

 - Training in the ECCA certification process

-- Compilation of a professional portfolio that describes the
+- Compilation of a professional portfolio that describes the experiences and professional development activities that have affected your work as an early childhood centre administrator.

-- Submission of the portfolio to the Certification Council for review and
+- Submission of the portfolio to the Certification Council for review and decision on your acceptance as a candidate.

 Step 2: Examination